jiuyunjun/simple-ftp/README.md

 - Download and delete uploaded files
 - Batch download selected files by clicking rows to select
 - Comment board with colored messages
-- Copy comment text exactly as written, preserving all line breaks while stripping HTML tags
+- Copy comment text exactly as written, preserving all line breaks
 - Server logs record what each IP does

 ### Usage